HumanCellAtlas/metadata-schema/docs/committers.md

     1. Tag a specific person if the PR addresses their issue or if the change affects their work.
     1. Include reasoning behind changes that could be controversial (e.g. reason why a field name changes, but no reason needed to fix a typo in a field description).

+## Glossary of roles

+**Contributor**

+- Does not have commit/merge privileges to metadata-schema repo
+- Suggests changes to the metadata standard (email/issue/PR)
+- Reviews PRs

+**Committer**

+- Has commit/merge privileges to the metadata-schema repo
+- Turns update requests into GitHub issues
+- Is assigned to GitHub issues by Committer
+- Makes changes/PRs
+- Announces PRs to community
+- Reviews PRs
+- Merges PRs

+**Reviewer**

+- Is assigned to review PRs by Committer
+- Reviews PRs
+- If also a Committer:
+    - Has commit/merge privileges to the metadata-schema repo
+    - Merges PRs